Stacked glass payment cards with a bolivar symbol, waterfall, and Venezuelan flag

 Local currency: VES

-A crypto card funded with USDT or USDC provides what Venezuela's banking system cannot: reliable dollar-denominated purchasing power, international e-commerce access, and low or 0% FX fees at or near the interbank rate.
+A crypto card funded with USDT or USDC provides what Venezuela's banking system cannot: reliable dollar-denominated purchasing power, international e-commerce access, and low or 0% FX fees at the interbank rate.
+For the diaspora, it turns a $4-5 billion annual remittance flow - currently taxed 5-12% by traditional channels - into a zero-fee stablecoin transfer with cashback on the spending end.

-Kolo delivers 5% BTC cashback at $0 annual fee and 0% FX - the highest free-tier return available, turning stablecoin-funded spending into BTC savings in a country where traditional savings vehicles have been destroyed.
-Tria Signature at 4.5% yield-linked rewards and 0% FX suits tech workers and freelancers earning $500-2,000/month who can break even on the $109 fee at $202/month.
+Kolo delivers 2% BTC cashback at $0 annual fee and 0% FX - turning stablecoin-funded spending into BTC savings in a country where bank deposits are worthless.
+Tria Signature at 4.5% yield-linked rewards and 0% FX suits Carlos-type freelancers earning $500-2,000/month who break even on the $109 fee at $202/month of spending.

 Best Card For Every Need in Venezuela